best-practice-and-impact/afcharts-py/CONTRIBUTING.md

 This should display `(afcharts)` at the start of your terminal prompt, showing the venv is active.

+`afcharts` will be installed in editable mode (like `pip install -e .`) so that changes to the code will take effect without reinstalling the package.

 #### Installing with pip

-If you don't want to use `uv`, the package can be installed in developer mode from the root directory of the repository with
+If you don't want to use `uv`, the package can be installed in developer (editable) mode from the root directory of the repository with:
 ```bash
 pip install -e .[dev,test]
 ```
 This assumes you already have a python virtual environment set up with your preferred tool (`conda`/`virtualenv`/`uv` etc.).

 ### Testing
-To test your installation, run `pytest` to confirm all unit tests pass successfully in your environment
+To test your installation, run `pytest` to confirm all unit tests pass successfully in your environment:
 ```bash
 pytest
 ```